DNibs/s-programming-language/README.md

 ## Differences from ECE664

 - **Declare Local Variables in Macros**
-  Must declare the local variables used in macros.
-See example macros.
+  Currently, local variables must be declared instead of assuming all inputs are copied to local variables.

 - **Y use in Macros**
   To avoid global variable problems, macros treat _y as a local variable and copy to result y at end.
+Alternate approach is to zero y at the beginning of each macro.

 - **Macro Exit**
   Need to deliberately add [E] at end of macro.
 This is a convenient place to copy _y to result.